 Project based learning to try on new skills in professions of interest

-Keynote speakers who are experts in their fields
+Mentors and guides who are experts in their fields

 Careers addressed: Tech, Finance, Journalism, Education, BioTech, Medicine, Physical Therapy among others.